taylerallen6/PygameQLearningAlgorithm/README.md

 ## Requiremnets: ##
 - [python](https://www.python.org/downloads/)
 - [pygame](https://www.pygame.org/)
-- files from in the repository.
+- files from this repository.

 To run this code, first install [python](https://www.python.org/downloads/) and [pygame](https://www.pygame.org/).
 Then clone or download this repository and run the [main.py](main.py) file in python.